-The offence of rape includes carnal knowledge of a person (in essence, sex) without the person's consent.
+The offence of rape includes carnal knowledge of a person (in essence, sexual intercourse) without the person's consent.
 Rape often, but by no means always, involves physical violence.
 This case involved little physical violence.
-A child under 12 is incapable at law of consent to sex.
+A child under 12 is incapable at law of giving consent.
 The victim's tender age turned the offenders' unlawful acts of sex into rape.